Tony Lloyd (artist): Awards

 Lloyd is the winner of the 2012 John Leslie Art Prize, a prestigious award for landscape painting for his painting, Expanded Sphere.

-He has been a finalist for other awards, such as the Geelong Contemporary Art Prize and the Arthur Guy Prize at the Bendigo Art Gallery.
+He has been a finalist for other awards, such as the Geelong Contemporary Art Prize, the Arthur Guy Prize at the Bendigo Art Gallery and the 2024 Hadley's Art Prize for landscape.

 Exhibitions

 Lloyd's art has been showcased internationally in places such as Amsterdam, Hong Kong, Melbourne and London.